nginxinc/kubernetes-ingress/examples/custom-resources/transport-server-sni/README.md

             targetPort: 7000
 ```

-1. Create the cafe-secret, and mongo-secret.
-These secrets are used for TLS in the TransportServers
+4. Use `kubectl` to create the cafe-secret, and mongo-secret.
+These secrets are used for TLS in the TransportServers.
 `kubectl apply -f cafe-secret.yaml`
 `kubectl apply -f mongo-secret.yaml`

-1. Create the mongo and tcp echo example applications
+5. Create the mongo and tcp echo example applications.
 `kubectl apply -f mongo.yaml`
 `kubectl apply -f tcp-echo-server.yaml`

-1. Wait until these are ready.
+6. Wait until these are ready.
 `kubectl get deploy -w`

-1. Create the TransportServers for each application
+7. Create the TransportServers for each application.
 `kubectl apply -f cafe-transport-server.yaml`
 `kubectl apply -f mongo-transport-server.yaml`

-1. Ensure they are in valid state
+8. Ensure they are in valid state.
 `kubectl get ts`

 ```bash